qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

    The 3D Map View dialog

-Following tools are provided at the top of the 3D map view panel:
+The following tools are provided at the top of the 3D map view panel:

 * |pan| :sup:`Camera control`: moves the view, keeping the same angle and direction of the camera
 * |zoomFullExtent| :sup:`Zoom Full`: resizes the view to the whole layers' extent
 * |3dNavigation| :sup:`Toggle on-screen notification`: shows/hides the
-  navigation widget for a better control of the map view
+  navigation widget (that is meant to ease controlling of the map view)
 * |identify| :sup:`Identify`: returns attributes of the clicked feature(s)
   -- More details at :ref:`identify`
-* |measure| :sup:`Measurement line`: measures horizontal distance between points
+* |measure| :sup:`Measurement line`: measures the horizontal distance between points
 * |play| :sup:`Animations`: shows/hides the :ref:`animation player
   <create_animation>` widget
 * |saveMapAsImage| :sup:`Save as image...`: exports the current view to